Bullying

 • cyberbullying - bullying via mobile phone or online (for example email, social networks and instant messenger).

-If you are worried about your child or teenager being bullied or their behaviour towards others, you should speak with their education setting first.
+If you are worried about your child or a young person being bullied or their behaviour towards others, you should speak with their education setting first.

 By law, all schools (not private) must have a behaviour policy in place that includes measures to prevent all forms of bullying among pupils.
 This policy is decided by the school and all teachers, pupils and parents must be told what it is.